StockwatchDev/application_settings/README.md

 If your Config has one of more sections with attributes that do not have a default value, then a config file must be loaded and these sections and attributes must be present in the loaded config file.
+If this is not the case, a `TypeError` is raised.
 Attributes that have default values can be omitted from the config file without problems.

 Note that in the dataclass definitions, attributes without default value have to come